sudnya/video-classifier/lucius-technical-documentation.md

 The accompanying figure on the top-right shows the corresponding spatial domain representation (impulse response) of each of the Gabor Filters.

-Lucious is influenced by the following research groups in deep learning:
+Lucius is influenced by the following research groups in deep learning:

 * Andrew Ng (Automatic Feature Selection): http://ufldl.stanford.edu/wiki/index.php/UFLDL_Tutorial
 * Yann Lecun (Learning Feature Hierarchies): http://www.cs.nyu.edu/~yann/talks/lecun-20110505-lip6.pdf